-If you lean toward the more scientifically supported position that because of the sheer number of planets in the Universe that could support life, we are probably not alone.
+If you lean toward the more scientific position that because of the sheer number of planets in the Universe that could support life, we are probably not alone.
 There is a great deal of scientific evidence supporting the premise that we are not alone in the Universe.
-The is more proof to support alien visitation probability than the existence of a supreme being.
+There is more proof to support alien visitation probability than the existence of a supreme being.
 The chance that some other life forms exist in the multiverse is greater than the likelihood we are alone.

 The discussion of probabilities brings us back to the original dilemma, are there only two possible answers.
 For this reason, contemplating this dilemma is a profound source of inner work.

 Is there a third possibility?
 Can we decide not to choose either way but hold both options as potential realities?
 This position leaves us open to the potentials of these possibilities without committing to either.
 Does this third position enable us to contemplate the two prospects with less fear and dread?

 “After I give lectures—on almost any subject—I often am asked, “Do you believe in UFOs?”
 I’m always struck by how the question is phrased, the suggestion that this is a matter of belief and not of evidence.
 I’m almost never asked, “How good is the evidence that UFOs are alien spaceships?” ― Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark